Media Hall of Fame - Rich Robinson

 Robinson’s professors took a special interest in his academic development during his years at CMU and provided the foundation upon which he could find his future.

-“If you’re looking to be a reporter, embrace your traditional role of holding those in power accountable at all levels, not just federal but local, especially in this era of less coverage of elected officials,” he advised.
-“Be entrepreneurial, learn multiple skills, learn to shoot and edit compelling video; get good on social media.
+“If you’re looking to be a reporter, embrace your traditional role of holding those in power accountable at all levels, not just federal but local, especially in this era of less coverage of elected officials,” he said.
+“Be entrepreneurial, learn multiple skills, learn to shoot and edit compelling videos; get good on social media.
 Have a voice.
 The ballgame has changed, and smart journalists will adapt to the evolving media landscape.”